Roman Officer

 Origin: Campania, Italy via an Australian collector of the 1930's via an Atlanta Antiquities Dealer.

-Our archive is still under construction.
-Once completed it will include detailed information and pictures of this artifact.
-The pictures with this artifact have a focus on a micro piece of silver metal, it may be a relic.
+The pictures with this artifact have a focus on a micro piece of silver metal (it is 1 mm in length), it may be a relic.
 To the scientific mind the belief in relics is mere primitive superstition and it is dismissed as such.
 To the believer, relics (either real or supposed) are viewed as anchors of the past that provide faith in the present and future.
 Apparently jewelers and other artisans whenever possible or by commission would incorporate relics or bits of relics with miniature or micro art in their creations.
 Research of miniature art on artifacts shows that weapons makers, artists (sculptures and painters), and jewelers were the keepers and recorders of the history and, or beliefs of a people; furthermore miniature art on prehistoric artifacts show that this practice is extremely ancient.
 According to my observations, miniature art still continues among some traditional jewelers and a few metal smiths (apparently usually with little or no knowledge of this on the part of the client), but it appears to have disappeared with sculptures and painters; it may be last seen with the older European artists of the 1950's.
+In 2007 a major museum in the U.S. announced the finding of miniature art on a painting done by a master artist, it is considered to be an important discovery.
 There are certain artifacts that may contain relics that are listed on this website and on kingarthurbanner.com.
-On this website they include: the Marble Icon of Lucius Artorius Castus (micro metal piece), the Pearl In The Dwarf (Pearl), and the Ft.
-McHenry Powder Horn (wood bottom and copper nails).
-On kingarthurbanner.com they are: Saxon Ring Of Arthur As The Scythian Navigator, Thunderer, and War god (micro iron insert); Torc Bear Meteorite Pendant of the Thraco Dacian Goddess Bendis (iron insert); and the Relic In The Dwarf Statue (relics of St. Thomas).
-The micro metal piece on this Marble Icon of Lucius Artorius Castus may represent a piece of a standard or helmet.
+The micro metal piece on this Marble Icon of Lucius Artorius Castus may represent a piece of a: standard, helmet or armor.
 According to new research on the "Saxon Ring Of Arthur As The Scythian Navigator, Thunderer, and War god", it appears that there are at least a few symbols that represent the Soma of the Indo Europeans.
 As soon as information with the "Saxon Ring" is updated, speculations concerning this proposed relic will be posted.

 Copyright 2008 David Xavier Kenney